ProjectFE595/Project/dump/Readme.txt

 Install MongoDB on your computer and run it on the standard port.

-Download the folder "dump" and put it into your directory so that you are in the parent directory of the dump directory.
+Download the folder "dump" from the google drive link and put it into your directory so that you are in the parent directory of the dump directory.

 Now type: